-In essence, real distributed computing operates at the intersection of three tightly interlinked components—accuracy, communication, and computation.
-The dynamic interplay among these quantities fundamentally governs the achievable performance of large-scale distributed systems.
-In this work, we investigate this interplay within the context of \emph{multi-user distributed computing}, providing a unified framework that captures how computation and communication budgets jointly determine the achievable accuracy across heterogeneous servers, topologies with general non-linear demands.

-In particular, our setting here considers a coordinator node that manages $N$ server nodes that must contribute in a distributed manner to the computation of the target functions of $K$ different users, where the target functions can be obtained as a general (not restricted to linear) transformation of at most $L$ output subfunctions (See Fig.~\ref{Fig: System Model}).
-The subfunctions are supposed to be computed by the servers.
-More precisely, we consider that user $k \in \{1,2,\hdots, K\}$ demands a function

-that takes as input $L$ subfunctions, where $h_k(\cdot)$ belongs to the \emph{Reproducing Kernel Hilbert Space} (RKHS) $\mathcal{H}_K$ induced by a bounded, shift-invariant kernel $K(.,.)$.
-This general formulation captures a wide range of admissible target functions, including linear, polynomial, and smooth nonlinear mappings.
-For instance, under a linear kernel $K(u,v)=u^\top v$, the user functions reduce to linear combinations of the subfunction outputs (Exactly the cases investigated in \cite{wan2021distributed,Khalesi-perfect,khalesi2,khalesi2024tessellated}); under a polynomial kernel $K(u,v)=(1+u^\top v)^q$, the user functions encompass all multivariate polynomials of degree up to $q$; and under Gaussian or Laplacian kernels, the targets can represent highly smooth or bounded-variation nonlinear transformations.
-Hence, our framework naturally encompasses both classical linearly-decomposable models and modern nonlinear mappings arising in distributed learning and inference tasks.
-Furthermore, even when the true user function $F_k$ does not belong exactly to $\mathcal{H}_K$, our analysis extends to \emph{misspecified targets} by quantifying an additional approximation (misspecification) error term, ensuring that the main risk bounds remain valid in such general settings.
+\title{{General Multi-User Distributed Computing}\ where $h_k(\cdot)$ belongs to the \emph{Reproducing Kernel Hilbert Space} (RKHS) $\mathcal{H}_K$ induced by a bounded, shift-invariant kernel $K(\cdot,\cdot)$.
+This formulation captures a broad class of target functions, including linear, polynomial, and smooth nonlinear mappings.
+For example, under the linear kernel $K(u,v)=u^\top v$, the user functions reduce to linear combinations of the subfunction outputs, recovering the linearly separable regime studied in~\cite{wan2021distributed,Khalesi-perfect,khalesi2,khalesi2024tessellated}; under a polynomial kernel $K(u,v)=(1+u^\top v)^q$, the user functions encompass all multivariate polynomials of degree up to $q$; and under Gaussian or Laplacian kernels, the targets can represent smooth nonlinear transformations.
+Thus the framework covers both classical linearly decomposable models and broader nonlinear task families arising in distributed learning and inference.
+Moreover, even when the true user function $F_k$ does not belong exactly to $\mathcal{H}_K$, the analysis can be extended by introducing an additional misspecification term.